In this article, we shall learn how to master error spotting in the English Language section of bank exams.

 12. ‘while’ implies a time duration of doing something and ‘When’ denotes a general sense.

-- When learning how to box, technique is of utmost importance.
+- When learning how to box, the technique is of utmost importance.
 (Incorrect)

-- While learning how to box, technique is of utmost importance.
+- While learning how to box, the technique is of utmost importance.
 (Correct)

 Practice some exercises, after reading & learning these helpful techniques of Error spotting.
-Keep checking with us at Byju’s for more such helpful articles to give your preparation an edge.
+For more updated info on other topics of English Language section, you can check BYJU’S useful articles to give your bank exam preparation an edge.